palja1n/pointers-in-cpp/README.md

 Explanation:
 A char pointer can be moved through a string sequentially, printing each character until the end marker is found.

-## 4. Reverse Traversal of an Array Using Pointers
+## 4. Reversing an Array Using Pointers
 Algorithm:
+1. Begin
-1. Create an integer array with predefined values
+2. Define an integer array containing 5 values.
-2. Calculate its length using `sizeof`
-3. Display elements in normal order using indexing
+3. Prepare an array of integer pointers, each pointing to the corresponding element’s address.
-4. Assign a pointer to the last element
+4. Use a loop to display the elements in forward order.
-5. Loop backwards, printing each value by decrementing the pointer
+5. Use another loop to display the elements in reverse order.
+6. End

 Explanation:
 Starting from the last element and stepping backward lets us print the array in reverse without using indexing.

-# Conclusion
+# Conclusion:
 Pointers are a core feature of C++ that allow programmers to work directly with memory addresses, leading to more control and flexibility.
 From these programs we learned how to:
 - Access and modify values through pointers